tweedegolf/tweedegolf.github.io/_drafts/your_garden_assistant.md

 [Image / video: Teken je tuin]

 Together with Draw Your Garden, we proposed to develop a number of prototypes aimed at assisting the users on serveral areas, which hitherto required much expert-knowledge.
-Appropriatly, we named this project 'Your Garden Assistant'.
+Appropriatly, we named this project 'Your GardenAssistant'.

 For the project we focused on three areas of garden design: